rahulpowar/json-remap-engine/docs/spec.md

    - Explicit `targetMode: 'jsonpath'` → JSONPath pointer resolution (must yield exactly one result).
    - Auto mode uses the prefix heuristic (`/` for pointer, `$` for JSONPath).
 If a JSONPath yields zero pointers and `allowEmptyValue` is `true`, the move is skipped.
 Otherwise, a “simple path to pointer” heuristic is attempted for expressions using only dot/bracket/index selectors.
    - Pointers containing `__proto__`, `constructor`, or `prototype` segments are rejected before staging operations.
+6. **Rename target resolution.** Rename rules derive replacement keys per pointer:
+   - `targetMode: 'literal'` or strings without a `$`/`@` prefix are trimmed and used directly.
+   - `targetMode: 'jsonpath'` or strings beginning with `$`/`@` evaluate JSONPath against the parent object.
+Exactly one string result is required; zero results honour `allowEmptyValue`.
+   - Existing sibling keys or unsafe pointer segments trigger descriptive errors before operations are staged.
+   Rename diagnostics record the logical `rename` op while the emitted patch summary remains a JSON Patch `move` operation.
-6. **Remove ordering.** Within each rule, staged `remove` operations are reordered so array indices are processed from highest to lowest for the same parent pointer.
+7. **Remove ordering.** Within each rule, staged `remove` operations are reordered so array indices are processed from highest to lowest for the same parent pointer.
-7. **Execution.** Operations execute in staged order.
+8. **Execution.** Operations execute in staged order.
 Failures (e.g., pointer missing after a previous mutation) mark the operation as `skipped`, append error messages, and leave the working document unchanged.
 Successful operations are appended to the `operations` array in applied order with their final JSON Patch summaries.
-8. **Warnings.** If a rule produced no operations, no matches, and no errors, the rule emits a `"No matches produced patch operations"` warning unless suppressed via `allowEmptyMatcher` or skipped because of empty value allowances.
+9. **Warnings.** If a rule produced no operations, no matches, and no errors, the rule emits a `"No matches produced patch operations"` warning unless suppressed via `allowEmptyMatcher` or skipped because of empty value allowances.
-9. **Result aggregation.** `ok` is `true` when the aggregated error list is empty.
+10. **Result aggregation.** `ok` is `true` when the aggregated error list is empty.
 Diagnostics are returned for each rule, regardless of enablement or success.

 ## Diagnostics Structure